tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/preview-api/create-or-update-data-source.md

     api-key: [admin key]
 ```

- Alternatively, you can use PUT and specify the name on the URI.
+For update requests, use PUT and specify the name on the URI.

 ```http
 PUT https://[service name].search.windows.net/datasources/[data source name]?api-version=[api-version]